 Question 2: Can osteopathic physicians practice in other countries?
 Where?

 Yes, many countries recognize physicians with a DO degree.
 For example, Germany announced its recognition of the Doctor of Osteopathic Medicine (DO) degree in 1999.
 Contact the American Osteopathic Association (AOA) for further information.

 Question 3: How can I learn more about WesternU’s Osteopathic Medicine program?
 Campus tours are available at both the Pomona Campus and Lebanon Campus.
 You can tour the facilities, chat with faculty and students, and learn more about WesternU's DO curriculum and admission requirements as well as learning about upcoming campus events.

 Question 4: How can I contact an osteopathic physician to interview or shadow?

 The American Osteopathic Association (AOA) Web site provides access to state-specific Web sites, most of which have listings of osteopathic physicians you can contact in your area.

 Question 5: How can I learn more about the financial aid available to me?

 For more information regarding tuition, scholarships, and loans please visit the financing my education page.

 Question 6: Is tuition the same for in-state and out-of-state residents?

 Yes.
 We are a private institution, therefore the tuition assessed is the same for in-state, out-of-state and international students.
-Visit the financing my education page for more information on tuition, scholarships and loans.
+Visit the financing my education page for more information.